 In one of our most recent recruitments, we had 242 candidates apply, with 194 completing their Codility assessment.
 Of those, we did preliminary phone screens and brought 24 for onsite interviews, ended up inviting 8 candidates back for a second round of interviews and were successful in having 3 offers accepted.
 The shape and size of our recruiting pipeline tends to differ from role to role, however we always use our Codility assessment as a signal for which candidates we want to bring for onsite interviews first.

 Tech recruiting assessments complement subjective interviews, allowing you to quickly and comprehensively determine the candidate’s fit for the position.
-Coding assessments also reduce hiring costs, increase candidate engagement, and produce better long-term results for us and our clients.
+Coding assessments also reduce bad hiring decisions, increase candidate engagement, and produce better long-term results for us and our clients.

-Now you’ve seen how subjectivity and objectivity build on each other in the hiring process.
+Now you’ve seen how subjectivity and objectivity build on each other in the tech interview process.
 When developing your recruiting methods for startups, try to strike a balance between the two.

 This blog originally appeared on the Greenhouse Blog.

-Want to try Codility for your team?
+Want to try Codility's technical screening services for your team?
 Start a free 7 day trial of our tech recruiting software now: